react-made-native-easy/react-made-native-easy.github.io/navigation.md

 ## Navigation

-React has a bunch of options for routing. \(They have mentioned it here: [https://facebook.github.io/react-native/docs/navigation.html](https://facebook.github.io/react-native/docs/navigation.html)\)

-* We found React-navigation the most stable among all the options.
+React has a bunch of options for routing. \(They have mentioned it here: [https://facebook.github.io/react-native/docs/navigation.html](https://facebook.github.io/react-native/docs/navigation.html)\).
+We found React-navigation the most stable among all the options.

-* It is inspired by NavigationExperimental which was a part of react-native.

 ### Why react navigation?